Castellon-ACM/NetSpider/README.md

 - **Java:** ☕ Main program for control the scanning process, managing threads, and generating PDF reports.

 - **C++:** 🛠️ High-speed module for port scanning and service detection.
+  copyOnWriteArrayList: 📋 A thread-safe variant of ArrayList in Java that allows safe concurrent access and modification.
+It ensures that multiple threads can read from and modify the list without encountering concurrency issues, making it ideal for multithreaded environments.

+- **Equilibrator Class:** 🏗️ The Equilibrator class utilizes CopyOnWriteArrayList to manage concurrent access to various queues containing Node objects and ProcessBuilder instances.
+This ensures thread safety when multiple threads are processing nodes and managing processes simultaneously.

+**Functionality of CopyOnWriteArrayList in the Equilibrator Class:**
+The Equilibrator class uses CopyOnWriteArrayList to handle several queues that are accessed and modified by multiple threads concurrently.
+This ensures that operations on the lists do not interfere with each other, even when threads are adding or removing elements simultaneously.

+Key Methods in Equilibrator Using CopyOnWriteArrayList:

+- **clearAndPrepareQueue():**

+Description: This method clears the processQueue and adds new processes (instances of ProcessBuilder) to cProcesses.
+It uses CopyOnWriteArrayList to ensure that adding to cProcesses is done safely, without interference from other threads.

+- **clearAndExport():**

+Description: This method exports processed nodes from ProcessedQueue into an ArrayList and then clears the ProcessedQueue.
+By using CopyOnWriteArrayList, it ensures safe access and modification of ProcessedQueue, even when other threads are working with the list.

+- **importNodes():**

+Description: This method imports nodes into the processQueue.
+Thanks to CopyOnWriteArrayList, concurrent access to the list is safe, allowing nodes to be added without worrying about race conditions or interference from other threads.

 <div align="center">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original-wordmark.svg" alt="Java Logo" width="50"/> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" alt="C++ Logo" width="50"/>
 </div>